RazorSiM/razworks/content/pages/about.md

 I am waiting for **GMK Avanguardia** to go GB soon™; meanwhile I am helping people from the community getting some works done by **rendering** and **creating stuff**.
 I am **always open to commissions** as this is my actual side job!
 You can contact me on **Discord** or via **mail**, you can find the contacts at the end of this page 👽

-PS: my english is like the one of your 4 years old cousin, so contact me for corrections, I'll be forever grateful to you!
+PS: my English is like the one of your 4 years old cousin, so contact me for corrections, I'll be forever grateful to you!

 PPS: if you find any bugs, see above 🤖